persephonesoft/webcerberus-helm/README.md

 ````

 Point out the secret's name in the Helm parameter `.Value.env_from_secret.ENVPSN_MariaDB_ConnectionString`.
 If the secrte name is empty (is not provided), the `.Value.env.ENVPSN_MariaDB_ConnectionString` will be used.

-    ***Notification: Any secret name can be used but the key name must be `connection-string`.

 5. (Optional) Cerate the Kubernetes secret containing the Ingress TLS certificate from .pfx-file:
  ```console